creativecommons/cc-legal-tools-app/README.rst

 Saving the site as static files
 -------------------------------

+We've been calling this process "publishing", but that's a little misleading, since this process does nothing to make its results visible on the Internet.
+It just updates the static HTML files in the -data directory.

 This is most easily done from a developer environment.

 Check out the https://github.com/creativecommons/cc-licenses-data repository